Before proceeding, make sure to back up the Logic Pro app.

 - Restart your Mac.

-After deleting preferences, open your project and try to reproduce the issue that you were experiencing.
-If the issue no longer occurs, choose Logic Pro > Preferences, reapply your custom settings, and import your custom key commands.
+After deleting the PLIST file, open your project and try to reproduce the issue that you were experiencing.
+If the issue no longer occurs, choose Logic Pro > Settings (or Preferences), reapply your custom settings, and import your custom key commands.

 Still not working?